jasongaylord/JasonGaylord.com/_posts/2009/06/2009-06-12-technology-post-30.md

 <small>Edition: #30</small>

-I noticed on Alvin Ashcraft’s blog that he’ll be on vacation next week.
-I’ll essentially be out most of the week with Monday being the exception.
-Until we return, be sure to check out [Chris Alcock’s Morning Brew](http://blog.cwa.me.uk/tags/morning-brew/) and [Jason Haley’s Interesting Finds](http://jasonhaley.com/blog/).
+I noticed on Alvin Ashcraft's blog that he'll be on vacation next week.
+I'll essentially be out most of the week with Monday being the exception.
+Until we return, be sure to check out [Chris Alcock's Morning Brew](http://blog.cwa.me.uk/tags/morning-brew/) and [Jason Haley's Interesting Finds](http://jasonhaley.com/blog/).

 **Daily Error** – [Error message of the day](http://twitpic.com/73zxg) (Posted by [Rachel Appel](http://twitter.com/RachelAppel))